 It holds the methane, and it pressurises the biogas generated.
-Meaning that you can send it back to your utilities gas supply, or whatever you are going to use it for.
+Meaning that you can send it back to your utility gas supply, or whatever you are going to use it for.

 You put in your rotten vegetables, and your manure, and whatever organic waste you've got which can be ground up, and you put it in here.

 As the methane builds up under this chamber, it raises up slowly, until it would eventually fall off. it won't fall off though because you will use it for cooking.
 That's why it truly is a great “biogas generator”.

 As the cylinder rises up, you turn your cookstove on or your electricity generator.
 This biogas storage device sinks back down.

 In another variation on this generator type, methane and carbon dioxide are produced as food and yard waste decompose, inflating a rubber bladder.
 As the bladder fills it creates the pressure required to supply a gas burner.